 Going to the police station in the middle of the night for further questions, Beyah finally admits to her father that her mom had died the day before she called him.
 He apologizes for never being there for her because he realizes that she needed someone other than her mom to raise her.
 But he also refuses to help with anything that has to do with Samson, saying that he is a criminal while Beyah pleases him explaining that she knows him well enough to trust him.

 Going back home Beyah finds Samson’s backpack that she asked to be taken home with the one she brought to his house the previous night.
-She opens it and finds many poems written about him by his father and as she reads them, she realizes that the man that got lost in the tornado in Samson’s story was his father and this is why he was so upset when they found the human bones.
+She opens it and finds many poems written about him by his father, and as she reads them, she realizes that the man who got lost in the tornado in Samson’s story was his father, and this is why he was so upset when they found the human bones.

 Beyah decides to leave her volleyball scholarship after all and become a lawyer instead because she is so disappointed by the laws that don’t understand how Samson, a poor boy that lived on his own since a child and helped everyone around him, had to live somewhere.
 She also finds the son of the old lady that Samson was helping for free every now and then.
 He is also a lawyer and helps her a lot by becoming Samson’s lawyer and guiding her through her studies and becoming a lawyer herself.

-When the 4 years are finished, Beyah waits outside of the jail doors for Samson to be released.
-He can’t believe she is actually there and the first thing he asks her before he even reaches her is if she went to college.
-She tells him all about college and her life over the past 4 years, and how she followed his wish to live her life and have fun but after all that she wanted to be there for him.
-She also tells him that Sara and her boyfriend had gotten married and expected their first baby soon.
+When the four years are finished, Beyah waits outside of the jail doors for Samson to be released.
+He can’t believe she is actually there, and the first thing he asks her before he even reaches her is if she went to college.
+She tells him all about college and her life over the past 4 years, and how she followed his wish to live her life and have fun, but after all that, she wanted to be there for him.
+She also tells him that Sara and her boyfriend have gotten married and expect their first baby soon.

-Beyah drives Samson to the beach and even though it’s winter he takes off his clothes and goes for a swim after so long.
-Once he is out they remember they have to call his lawyer and when they do he announces that his mother has left her house in Samson’s name before she died.
+Beyah drives Samson to the beach, and even though it’s winter, he takes off his clothes and goes for a swim after so long.
+Once he is out, they remember they have to call his lawyer, and when they do, he announces that his mother had left her house in Samson’s name before she died.

 Life and a dismal last name are the only two things Beyah’s parents ever gave her.
 After carving her path all on her own, Beyah is well on her way to bigger and better things, thanks to no one but herself.
 With only two short months separating her from the future she’s built and the past she desperately wants to leave behind, an unexpected death leaves Beyah with no place to go during the interim.